 Advantages and disadvantages of JAII

-It is undeniable that JAII has its merits as a journal evaluation indicator: (1) Compared with JIF and CS, JAII is able to break through the time limit.
-Journals do not need to meet the waiting times of JIF and CS to be accurately evaluated.
-JAII is able to evaluate more journals accurately, which explains why there are more journals with a JAII than those with a JIF/CS; (2) compared with JIF and CS, JAII is useful for assessing the performance of journals since its creation.
-There will be no biased evaluation of journals since a small number of articles in journals will result in a high JIF and CS at a given time.
-JAII is more conducive to a comprehensive assessment of the quality and performance of journals; and (3) compared with JIF and CS, JAII is more conducive to high-quality journal evaluation.
-And in the evaluation of journals with a lower impact, JAII has a high degree of compliance with JIF and CS.
+It is undeniable that the JAII metric has its merits as a journal evaluation indicator.
+(1) Compared with JIF and CS, JAII is able to break through the time limit disadvantage of the first two.
+Journals do not need to meet the waiting-time thresholds of JIF and CS to be accurately evaluated.
+As such, JAII is able to evaluate more journals accurately in a near-real time manner, which explains why there are more journals with a JAII than those with a JIF/CS.
+(2) Compared with JIF and CS, JAII is useful for assessing the performance of journals immediately upon its creation.
+Moreover, since a small number of articles in journals will result in a high JIF and CS at a given time, JAII relieves the chance of biased evaluation of journals.
+JAII is also more conducive to a comprehensive assessment of the quality and performance of journals.
+And (3), compared with JIF and CS, JAII is more conducive to high-quality journal evaluation.
+In addition to these advantages, JAII has a high degree of compliance with JIF and CS in the evaluation of journals with a lower impact.

-In addition, the RCA database can enable queries to journals by category, such as direct query of Gastroenterology and Hepatology, which also brings great convenience to researchers.
+Another important feature related to the JAII is that the RCA database, upon which it is based, can enable queries to journals by category, such as focused query of Gastroenterology and Hepatology, representing a ready convenience to researchers.

-However, the lack of statistical timeliness is a place where JAII is slightly inferior to JIF and CS, and the different developments of the same journal in different periods are not taken into account.
-JAII also has some of the same drawbacks as JIF and CS, such as the lack of evaluation of citation quality and the inclusion of self-citations.
+There exist disadvantages in the JAII.
+These include the lack of statistical timeliness, a feature by which JAII is slightly inferior to JIF and CS, and the lack of consideration to different developments of the same journal in different periods.
+JAII also shares some of the drawbacks of both JIF and CS, such as the lack of evaluation of citation quality and the inclusion of self-citations.

 Non-linearity interpretation

-As we have showed in Figure 1 and revealed in “Results” section, the linearity of JAII-JIF-CS was clear in lower-quality journals but failed to match each other perfectly for higher-quality journals.
+As we have shown in Figure 1 and described textually in the “Results” section above, the linearity of JAII-JIF-CS was clear for lower-quality journals but failed to match each other perfectly for higher-quality journals.

 Our explanation is that JIF and CS are subject to changes in citation frequency and number of published articles in different years, and their correlation with time exacerbates the influence of human manipulability[21].
 JAII reduces this time randomness.
 In addition, the JIF and CS of high-quality journals may be more susceptible to this effect, and their fluctuations can be effectively explained.